antpv/antpv/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at SPV Tehcnologies
+- 🔭 I’m currently working at Brights
 - 🦄 Strong experiance with JavaScript, Vue, Vuex, Nuxt, Webpack, HTML, CSS and preprocessors
 - ✨ I can work with React/Redux, Node, Express, Mongo/Mongoose